Learn More About Applying to Generous Acts

 Basic Needs

-Our vision for Basic Needs is that residents of all ages have equitable access to affordable and nutritious food, stable housing, and opportunities for healthy living.
+Our vision for Basic Needs is that residents of all ages have equitable access to services that enable and promote a healthy quality of life.
 We seek to strengthen the social safety net, assist with emergency relief, ensure access to quality support networks – from home health aides to child care to financial literacy, and more.

 -